mj3b/rgds/README.md

 ### What Gets Logged When AI Is Used (v1.4.0)

-If AI assistance is used for a decision artifact, the usage must be disclosed in the decision log:
+If AI assistance is used for a decision artifact, the usage must be disclosed in the decision log using explicit, schema-defined fields.

+These fields are **enforced by schema**, **governed by policy**, and **demonstrated in canonical examples**.

 | Disclosure | Field | Meaning |
 |---|---|---|